anikronjon/DevOps/day01/tasks.md

 ## Introduction - Day 1

 Solve Git problems
-- Install git on your local envaironment
+- Install git on your local environment
 - Config your global settings
 - Create a local git repository
 - Add a new file to the repo